TomaszSkrzyp/checkers/README.md

 Capturing is mandatory when possible.

-The game ends when a player has no moves left.
+The game ends when a player has no moves left or turn number reaches max turn.
+By default, it is set to 50.
+In this situation, the score will be drawn.
+It is, however, customizable.
+To do so one must change the value of the parameter of game::start function inside checkers.cpp Game results and lengths are kept and displayed at the end of each game.

 **AI Implementation**